rayzax/HoneyMesh/README.md

 # HoneyMesh

-What is HoneyMesh
+---

-Overview of HoneyMesh
+## Overview of HoneyMesh

-HoneyMesh is inspired by T-Pot and designed for security professionals, researchers, and educational institutions.
+HoneyMesh is inspired by **T-Pot** and designed for **security professionals, researchers, and educational institutions**.
 It provides a simplified, production-ready platform to deploy honeypots while integrating powerful logging and analysis tools.

+---

-Key Functions:
+###  Key Functions

-   -Captures attack activity on exposed services like SSH and Telnet.
+- **Captures attack activity** on exposed services like SSH and Telnet.
-   -Stores detailed logs in JSON format, enriched with GeoIP and session metadata.
+- **Stores detailed logs** in JSON format, enriched with GeoIP and session metadata.
-   -Visualizes attacks and trends using the Kibana dashboard.
+- **Visualizes attacks and trends** using the integrated **Kibana dashboard**.
-   -Enables users to create custom honeypots tailored to specific industries.
+- **Enables creation of custom honeypots** tailored to specific industries or environments.

+---

-Use Cases:
+###  Use Cases

-  -Cybersecurity research and experimentation.
+-  **Cybersecurity research and experimentation** — safely analyze real-world attack behavior.
-  -Security training for students and professionals.
+-  **Security training for students and professionals** — simulate live attacks in controlled lab environments.
-  -Threat intelligence gathering and incident analysis.
+-  **Threat intelligence and incident analysis** — identify attacker methods, tools, and evolving TTPs (Tactics, Techniques, and Procedures).

+---

 ## About HoneyMesh